SchlossLab/mikropml-snakemake-workflow/report-example.md

 ================
 2022-11-02

-Machine learning algorithms used include: glmnet, rf.
+Machine learning algorithms used were glmnet and rf.
 Models were trained with 10 different random partitions of the otu-large dataset into training and testing sets using 5-fold cross validation.

 ## Model Performance